sendsmaily/smaily-prestashop-module/userguide.md

 # USER GUIDE

-## Smaily email marketing and automation extension module for PrestaShop.
+This guide will help you set up and configure Smaily email marketing and automation module for Prestashop.
->[Smaily](https://smaily.com/) is an intentionally simple tool for sending beautiful email newsletters.

 ## Installation
 1. You can get the **Smaily module for Prestashop** from Smaily's [GitHub repository](https://github.com/sendsmaily/smaily-prestashop-module/releases).